-HRA Contributions - Funding for capital expenditure on houses can be met from within the HRA and small amounts of such funding are anticipated in this Medium Term plan.
+HRA Contributions - Funding for capital expenditure on houses can be met from within the HRA.
 The future funding requirements will be informed by the revised 30 year HRA business plan.

 Capital Reserves

 HRA Capital Reserves - Although the HRA subsidy system has ceased to exist, transitional arrangements allow the Council to continue to place the Major Repairs Allowance, as detailed in the settlement determination, in the Major Repairs Reserve.
 This is exclusively available for use on HRA capital expenditure.